swiss/paf-link/documentation/6_ch-paf-link.md

 The history of a MoPo can be quite long and branched.
 This chapter focusses only on the moment, when the federal council gives an answer to a MoPo, be it a proposal to close the MoPo or the report of the current status of the fulfillment.

 ### Full Example on Motion and Postulate

+The following example shows a motion that had three different answers from the federal council during three years.
+The answer of the first two years is the current status of the fulfillment and in the third year, it is a proposal for closing (abandonment) the MoPo because the appropriate actions haven been taken and the corresponding laws/rules are in place:

 <aside class="example" title="Full Example on Motion and Postulate">
     Full turtle listing for: <a href="https://github.com/swiss/paf-link/blob/main/examples/motion_postulate.ttl" target="_blank">Full example on motion and postulate.</a>.